 1.Sour Cream Substitute: DIY Sour Cream

 Did you know you could create your own sour cream?
-It takes a bit of time, so it’s not ideal if you need sour cream right away, but it’s a fun project if you’re planning ahead and don’t feel like running to the store.
+It takes some time, so it’s not ideal if you need sour cream right immediately, but it’s a fun activity if you’re preparing ahead of time and don’t want to go to the store.
 Here’s how to go about it: Mix 1 cup heavy cream with 1 teaspoon distilled white vinegar or fresh lemon juice.
 Let it settle for 10 minutes before stirring in 14 cup whole milk until thoroughly mixed.
 Let it remain at room temperature for 1 or 2 days before refrigerating until ready to use.

 If you like yogurt for breakfast and have some on hand, you’re in luck!
 Greek yogurt is the finest sour cream substitute since it’s thick and acidic, exactly like sour cream, and it’s the perfect even replacement in most recipes.
-Regular yogurt isn’t as thick, so you may want to strain it through a fine-mesh sieve lined with a coffee filter or a paper towel to remove some of the liquid before using.
+Since regular yogurt isn’t as thick, you may wish to strain it through a fine-mesh sieve lined with a coffee filter or a paper towel before using.

 3.Sour Cream Substitute: Cream Cheese

-Do you have any cream cheese left over from your morning bagels?
-It works well as a substitute for sour cream!
+Do you have some leftover cream cheese from your morning bagels in the fridge?
+Great news—it’s a good replacement for sour cream!
 Since cream cheese is thicker, you’ll need to soften it a bit before using it.
-For every 1 cup of sour cream called for in a recipe, use 6 ounces cream cheese thinned with a tablespoon or two of milk, buttermilk or water.
+Use 6 ounces cream cheese diluted with a tablespoon or two of milk, buttermilk, or water for every 1 cup of sour cream called for in a recipe.
 Let the cream cheese to come to room temperature before mixing it with the liquid.

 Buttermilk, like sour cream, is creamy and acidic, making it ideal for dressings and dips.
 For every 1 cup of sour cream called for in a recipe, substitute 34 cup buttermilk.
 However, buttermilk isn’t a good choice for spooning over chili or adding acidity to baked potatoes since it’s too thin to dollop.